George Burnett Barton: Career

-Barton returned to Australia and became a journalist and was the first editor of the Sydney Punch.
-From 1865 to 1868 he was reader in English literature at the University of Sydney; his introductory lecture, The Study of English Literature, was published in 1866.
-Also in the same year appeared his Literature in New South Wales and Poets and Prose Writers of New South Wales, the first volumes of a bibliographical and critical character to be published in Australia.
-This made him, according to H.M.
+Barton returned to Australia and became a journalist.
+His career made him, according to H.M.
 Green, "the founder of Australian literary criticism."

-Barton went to New Zealand in 1868, and for about three years (1868-1871) was editor of the Otago Daily Times.
+Barton went to New Zealand in 1868, and for about three years (1868–1871) was editor of the Otago Daily Times.
 Barton was known as "long Barton" in New Zealand to distinguish him from "little Barton" or George Elliott Barton (unrelated) who was also a lawyer and (briefly) a Wellington MP.

 Legal career

-He practised for some time as a barrister and solicitor at Dunedin, and in 1875 published A Digest of the Law and Practice of Resident Magistrates and District Courts.He also edited the New Zealand Jurist.
+He also edited the New Zealand Jurist.

 Journalism career

-He returned to Australia in the 1880s and did much writing for the Sydney Evening News and the Sydney Morning Herald.
-He was then commissioned by the government to write the History of New South Wales From the Records, of which he completed only the first volume, published in 1889.
-The latter was to have run into thirteen volumes but after a dispute over payment, Barton resigned.
+He returned to Australia in the 1880s.
+He wrote the first volume of History of New South Wales From the Records, which was to have run into thirteen volumes but after a dispute over payment, Barton resigned.
 His book The True Story of Margaret Catchpole was published posthumously in 1924.
 He later moved to Goulburn, where he was the editor of the short-lived protectionist newspaper The Werriwa Times and Goulburn District News in 1901.
 He died in Goulburn Hospital on 12 September 1901 of influenza.